-My last teacher, Ken McLeod, is a western teacher in the Tibetan Kagyu tradition and has a particular interest in the lojong (mind training) teachings of which tonglen is a part.
+My former teacher, Ken McLeod, is a western teacher in the Tibetan Kagyu tradition and has a particular interest in the lojong (mind training) teachings of which tonglen is a part.
 During one of his two traditional three year retreats he became ill and spent weeks in bed just doing tonglen while the other students were practicing in the dharma hall.
 As a result this practice became very dear to his heart and he went on to translate several important texts on the subject.
 It has similarly become dear to me also as I have practiced with illness.

 Lojong teachings work on taking the difficult parts of life as the path and using them to transform us.
 Tonglen is mentioned is several of the traditional lojong texts including Seven Points of Mind Training by Geshe Chekawa.
 Continue reading